 Megan Corrarino (J.D.
 2013) is Managing Editor of Just Security and a Research Scholar at New York University School of Law.
 She previously worked as a litigation associate at Debevoise & Plimpton LLP, where she specialized in international dispute resolution and complex commercial litigation and maintained an active pro bono practice focusing on public international law and international law in U.S. courts.
 From 2014 to 2016, Megan was a Bernstein Fellow at Human Rights First, where she authored appellate amicus briefs on issues of international law, including in refugee rights cases, Guantánamo litigation, and ATS suits, and engaged in policy work, including leading Human Rights First’s collaboration with Argentine human rights groups to successfully push the U.S. government to declassify documents related to activities during the Argentine military dictatorship.
 From 2013 to 2014, Megan clerked for the Honorable Susan P. Graber of the United States Court of Appeals for the Ninth Circuit.
 Megan received an M.P.A. from Princeton University in 2013 and a B.A. with honors and Phi Beta Kappa from the University of Chicago in 2007, and was a 2008 Fulbright Fellow to Brazil.

 Kyle Delbyck (J.D.
-2014) is currently working as a consultant with TRIAL International's Bosnia office, which advocates on behalf of victims of the Bosnian war.
-Kyle has written a range of position papers and reports geared towards realizing wartime victims' right to redress, and is now working on developing war crimes sentencing guidelines for the Bosnian judiciary.
+2014) is currently working as Senior Program Manager with the Clooney Foundation for Justice's TrialWatch initiative, a global program that monitors criminal trials and advocates on behalf of those unfairly prosecuted and convicted.
+She previously worked as director of the TrialWatch program at the American Bar Association's Center for Human Rights and as a consultant with TRIAL International's Bosnia office, which advocates on behalf of victims of the Bosnian war.
 Kyle first worked with TRIAL International as a Bernstein Fellow.
 Kyle has also worked at the Extraordinary Chambers in the Courts of Cambodia (ECCC) and the International Criminal Tribunal for the Former Yugoslavia.
 At the Law School, Kyle was a member of the Lowenstein Clinic and co-leader of the ECCC project, which provided research and writing assistance to judges at Cambodia’s war crimes court.
 Kyle spent both summers abroad on Kirby Simon Fellowships, the first with the Office of the Prosecutor at the Cambodian tribunal and the second in Northern Ireland with the Pat Finucane Centre.
 Her third year, Kyle participated in the Israeli-Palestinian claims commission project, traveling to Israel/Palestine to study the use of compensation mechanisms in a potential peace agreement.
 Kyle earned a B.A. in History with Honors from Scripps College in 2009.

 Stephanie (Kim) Gee (J.D.
 2014) is currently the Deputy U.S. Legal Director at the International Refugee Assistance Project (IRAP), where she supports a rapidly growing team as they deliver client-centered and trauma-informed legal services to displaced individuals seeking pathways to long-term safety in the United States.
 She previously supervised IRAP's legal casework and operations in Amman as the Jordan Office Director.
 Prior to joining IRAP, she spent two years as a Bernstein Fellow with the Refugee Rights Program at Human Rights Watch, where her work was focused on the right to education, access to asylum, and global responsibility-sharing amidst unprecedented levels of displacement.
 At the Law School, Stephanie was a student director of the Lowenstein Clinic, a student director of the Schell Center, and an editor for the Yale Human Rights and Development Law Journal.
 She spent her summers as a Kirby Simon Fellow with IRAP in Amman, the Mental Disability Advocacy Center in Budapest, and the Capital Area Immigrants’ Rights Coalition in Washington, D.C.